Tabun oven: Shell

-Made of yellow pottery clay soil.
+The shell is made of yellow pottery clay soil.
 The best is from Aaroub or Al Aaroub.
 The soil is wetted and made into a thick clay mixed with chopped stubble and straw from harvested wheat.
 The clay is hand-formed to make the dome-shaped shell.
 It can be as much as 82 cm in diameter at its base, about 32 cm high, with an open top, approximately 23 cm in diameter.
 In some places, the shell may be as high as 2 1/2 feet and 2 feet wide.
 The shell wall is about 2.54 cm (1 in) to 5 cm (2 in) thick.
 The shell is sun baked for weeks, before it is fired.

 Foundation

 The earthenware shell is placed over an impression in the earth, usually about 4 ft to 5 ft in diameter and about 38 cm to 51 cm in depth.
 This impression is usually filled with sand and gravel, or with compacted locally abundant materials known to handle and store heat, such as broken glass, rock salt, and broken potsherds, over which layer beach stones or Suwan stones (flint stones) are carefully embedded.